Kurt Barlow

-Kurt Barlow is a fictional character and the main antagonist of Stephen King's 1975 horror novel 'Salem's Lot.
+Kurt Barlow is a fictional vampire and the main antagonist of Stephen King's 1975 horror novel 'Salem's Lot.
 The character is a powerful vampire who moves to the Maine town of Jerusalem's Lot with the intent to form a vampire colony of its residents.
 Due to his own predations as well as those of the residents he turns, the entire town is ultimately overrun by vampirism; only a few of the residents escape.
 Although his true age is unknown, he claims to be so old that he predates the founding of Christianity by centuries.

 History

 Salem's Lot

-Before the events of the novel, it is suggested that Barlow's original name or alias was Breichen and that he was an Austrian nobleman.
-As Breichen, Barlow corresponded for twelve years with Hubert "Hubie" Marsten, a former Depression-era Boston hitman living in the town of Jerusalem's Lot, Maine, or "The Lot".
-Marsten murdered his wife and committed suicide, but not before burning his letters with Barlow.
-The novel strongly implies that Marsten entered into an agreement with Barlow that allowed him to eventually come to Jerusalem's Lot.
+According to government records, he previously used the name Kurt Breichen in his guise as an Austrian nobleman.
+As Breichen, he corresponded for twelve years with Hubert "Hubie" Marsten, a former Depression-era Boston hitman living in the town of Jerusalem's Lot, Maine, or "The Lot".
+Marsten murdered his wife and committed suicide, but not before burning his letters with Breichen.
+The novel strongly implies that Marsten entered into an agreement with Breichen that allowed him to eventually come to Jerusalem's Lot.

+In 1938 Breichen fled Germany due to a vampire hunt conducted by the Gestapo and settled in London, eventually securing naturalization as a British subject and adopting the English surname Barlow.

-In 1975, Barlow arrives in Jerusalem's Lot in a box shipped overseas by his human assistant (or familiar), an Englishman named Richard Straker.
+In 1975, Barlow arrives in Jerusalem's Lot in a box shipped overseas by his human familiar, an English businessman named Richard Straker.
 The two take residence in Marsten's former mansion, which is considered haunted by almost everyone in town.
 Straker poses as an antiques dealer and opens a shop in town.
 He tends to the shop and handles business arrangements while Barlow is never seen in public, telling inquiring visitors that Barlow is frequently away on business.
 Straker kidnaps a local boy, Ralphie Glick, and makes a human sacrifice of the child in an appeasement ritual.
-Ralphie's brother, Danny, becomes Barlow’s first victim and begins to turn other locals.
+Ralphie's brother, Danny, becomes Barlow's first victim and begins to turn other locals.

 Barlow makes his first appearance in the book when he encounters Dud Rogers, a hunchbacked dump custodian.
 Barlow also encounters Corey Bryant, a young telephone worker who has been tortured and ordered to leave town by Reggie Sawyer, the man Bryant was cuckolding.
 Knowing their desires, Barlow turns Rogers and Bryant.